-In 2021, following the development of the new below-ground facilities in Quarter One, sheds H and I will be revitalised to bring people together to enjoy and sample the market's renowned local food offer.
-Fruit, vegetable and organic traders will still be there but we'll also add some new food traders and places to sit and enjoy the market's produce.
-With improved seating, shoppers will be encouraged to stay and sample more of the market offer and hospitality.
+In 2021, following the development of the new below-ground facilities in Quarter One, sheds H and I will be transformed.
+Featuring new public dining areas and improved retail spaces, shoppers will be encouraged to stay and sample more of our local produce and hospitality.